mwibrow/vlnm/docs/source/installation.rst

-If the installation fails while installing shapely (typically there will be an error relating to the GEOS library required by shapely), then then |homebrew| can be used to install the
+If the installation fails while installing shapely (typically there will be an error relating to the GEOS library required by shapely), then |homebrew| can be used to install the
 GEOS library: